MicroEJ/docs/Trainings/tutorialImproveCodeQuality.rst

 - Avoid using boxed primitives (Integer, Byte, Float classes) if not needed.
-Most of the time using boxed primitives leads to autoboxing (the process of converting primitives to boxed primitives) which can CPU intensive due to casting.
+Most of the time using boxed primitives leads to autoboxing (the process of converting primitives to boxed primitives), which can be CPU intensive due to casting.

 .. code:: java